 After returning from his time as a Prisoner-of-War Edward married Hon.
 Norah Evelyn McGarel-Hogg, on 7th June 1919 at the Church of the Annunciation, Marylebone, London.
 She was the daughter of the late James Douglas McGarel-Hogg, the 2nd Baron Magheramorne, and Lady Evelyn Harriet Ashley-Cooper.

 They had 2 children, Robert Jullian (born 6th June 1920) (See Footnote below) and Celia Norah (b.
 22nd June 1924).
 Edward’s Medal Index Card gives his home address as Battramsley House, Lymington, Hampshire (above right).

 On 22nd March 1926 Edward’s name was legally changed to Edward Julian Groves-McGarel by Deed Poll.
 Edward and Norah divorced in 1933.
 In the March quarter the following year married Isabel Margaret Hannay, in Fulham, London.
-They divorced in 1957 and in the March quarter 1958 Edward married again, to Leila Theodosia Storr.
-[N.B.
-Leila’s father Major Leycester Penrhyn Storr, DSO, 12th Bn., Kings (Liverpool) Regiment, was killed in action on 29th March 1918, aged 38.
-He is commemorated on the Pozières Memorial.]
+They divorced in 1957 and in the March quarter 1958 Edward married again, to Leila Theodosia Storr. [see Footnote below]

-In 1964 Edward was in the British Phone Book living at Elmleigh, Ningwood, Yarmouth, Isle of Wight.
-However, he had died in Southend-on-Sea 5 years earlier in the June quarter 1959, aged 65.
+Established endowment fund for the upkeep of the Regimental Chapel in Chester Cathedral.
+In 1964 Edward was in the Phone Book living at Elmleigh, Ningwood, Yarmouth, Isle of Wight.

 The Battalion marched into the line south of Mons and first saw action at ‘The Rearguard Action at Élouges“.